Lina-Gerontogianni/VB-mixtures/README.md

 # VBmixtures
-  Model-based clustering via Dirichlet Process or Finite Mixture models.
+  Model-based clustering via Dirichlet Process (non-parametric) or Finite Mixture models.
 Mean Field approximation is utilised for inference.

 Four types of model are studied: Gaussian mixtures, Beta, Binomial and Poisson.
 Each section provides:
 - simulator of mixture data